-4.3.6 Domestic Saving (DS)
+4.3.6 Domestic Saving

 It is defined as the physical contribution of investment while calculating GDP in the measurement of country economic activity.
-It is the one of important factor of GDP because it measures the future productivity capacity of the nation.
+It is the one of important factor of GDP because it measures the future productivity capacity of the Country.
+The proxy for variable is gross domestic saving (% of GDP).

-4.3.7 Gross Capital Formation (GCF)
+4.3.7 Gross Capital Formation

-The cost which accrued entirely on long term assets, replacement of long term asset (land, building, machinery, drains, plant equipment, fences & engineering work).
+The cost which accrued entirely on long-term assets, replacement of long-term asset (land, building, machinery, drains, plant equipment, fences & engineering work).
 It includes in the expenditure of GDP and thus showing that how much new stock is invested rather than consumed in the economy.
+The proxy for the GCF is (Constant 2005 US\$).